 Whether it’s buying that jacket you’ve wanted for a while or picking up a few new books from your favourite bookstore, treating yourself to a shopping spree every so often can feel great.

 Compulsive shoppers are always chasing the thrill of the purchase, so much so that it starts to take a toll on their finances and relationships.
-Compulsive shopping, or shopping addiction, is when someone displays addictive behaviours (which we typically associate with drugs, alcohol, or nicotine) with spending money.
+This disorder shows when someone displays addictive behaviours (which we typically associate with drugs, alcohol, or nicotine) with spending money.
 This addiction can cause just as much damage as substance abuse.
-So, how do you know if you have a shopping addiction?
+So, how do you know if you have this addiction?

 Signs you may have a problem